Immiscible two-phase flow in porous media: a statistical mechanics approach

 \section{Phase diagrams}

-Already in 1988, Lenormand et al.\ introduced a two-dimensional pore-scale phase diagram for shapes that occur when a less wetting fluid is injected into a porous medium saturated by a more wetting fluid with respect to the solid matrix, i.e.\ drainage \cite{lenormand1988numerical}.
+Already in 1988, Lenormand et al.\ introduced a two-dimensional pore-scale phase diagram for shapes that occur when a less wetting fluid is injected into a porous medium saturated by a more wetting fluid with respect to the solid matrix, i.e.\ drainage \cite{lenormand1988numerical}, see Figure \ref{fig1}.
 One axis is the logarithm of the non-dimensional viscosity ratio $M=\mu_w/\mu_n$.
 The orthogonal axis is the logarithm of the non-dimensional capillary number $Ca=\mu_n v/\phi\sigma$.
-Here, $\sigma$ is the interfacial tension between the two fluids and $v_p=|\vec v_p|$.
+Here $v$ is a typical velocity.
+Under drainage, $v$ is the velocity of the injected fluid.
+Under steady-state flow conditions --- to be discussed in a moment --- we set $v=v_p$, the average velocity.
+Furthermore, $\sigma$ is the interfacial tension between the two fluids.
 Depending on the values of the two parameters $\log M$ and $\log Ca$, one would find viscous fingers, capillary finger or stable displacement patters occur.
 Much of the work done within the physics community at that time in this field was focused on the geometry of these patterns.
 This was the heyday of fractals \cite{feder1988fractals}.

 Drainage, and its counterpart imbibition (when a more wetting fluid is injected into a porous medium saturated with a less wetting fluid) are transients.
 This is a much more complex situation to deal with compared to steady-state flow.
 Steady-state flow means continuously injecting simultaneously into the porous medium the two immiscible fluids.
 One may think of a cylindrical porous sample, injecting the fluids at one end, and letting them leave at the other end by blocking off the side walls.
 Inside this porous cylinder, away from the two edges, there will be {\it steady-state flow.\/} By this we mean that the Darcy scale variables will fluctuate around well-defined values.
 In particular, there will be no Darcy-scale gradients in the saturation.
 It is this situation we will focus on in this review.